Ikea

 To harness the power of product analytics, IKEA has invested in a range of advanced tools and technologies.
 The company utilizes a combination of machine learning models and in-house analytics platforms to process and interpret vast amounts of data.
 This technological infrastructure allows IKEA to capture and analyze data from various sources, including online platforms, mobile applications, and physical stores.

-See also Case Study: Robinhood
+See also Case Study: Tesla

 One of IKEA’s primary data collection methods involves tracking customer behavior across different touchpoints.
 For example, IKEA monitors which products customers view, add to their cart, or ultimately purchase.
 This data is then integrated into IKEA’s broader data infrastructure, which includes systems like enterprise resource planning (ERP) and customer relationship management (CRM).
 By integrating product analytics with these systems, IKEA ensures that insights are actionable and can inform decisions across various departments, from marketing to supply chain management.